 Anna A. Mance

-Before joining Stanford, Professor Mance was a litigator at the Miami offices of Aballí Milne Kalil, P.A., focusing on transnational disputes and fraud investigations, and served as Global Counsel for BitPesa, based in Nairobi.
+Professor Mance holds an M.S./MDP from the University of California-Berkeley and a J.D. from the University of Miami School of Law.
+After graduating from law school with honors, Professor Mance spent five years as a litigator at the Miami offices of Aballí Milne Kalil, focusing on transnational disputes and fraud investigations, and served as Global Counsel for BitPesa, based in Nairobi.

 Areas of Expertise